Free Standard Form Calculator with Steps

 What is Standard Form?

 Standard form (also called scientific notation in the US) is a way of writing very large or very small numbers using powers of 10.
+It is the preferred notation in UK school exams.

-In GCSE maths, standard form questions appear in the "Number" unit and are worth 2-4 marks.
-You need to know how to convert between standard form and ordinary numbers, and perform calculations.
+In GCSE maths, standard form questions appear in the "Number" unit and are worth 2–4 marks.
+You need to know how to convert between standard form and ordinary numbers and perform calculations.

 Standard Form Format